hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 Now, all of dependencies are ready and you can start running the codes.

 ## EXPERIMENTS

 We have done three experiments based on MLP, CNN and RNN.
 All of tasks are classifications.

 The task of MLP is on EMNIST.
 The task of CNN is on CIFAR-10.
 The task of LSTM is on Fashion-MNIST.

+In experiments, we randomly assign 0%, 20% and 30% labels for each batch of training data respectively so as to constitute a noisy training environment.

 ### MLP